D-Mobilelab/newton-adapter/CONTRIBUTE.md

         gulp build --version=x.y.z

 - Replace version field on package.json
-- Add description of new version on CHANGELOG file
+- Add description of new version on CHANGELOG.md file
 - Commit and push on master branch
 - Create tag with version name with